Phone-GWP-group

 How many turkeys are eaten at Christmas in the UK?

 Estimates suggest that UK consumers purchase (and eat) 10 million turkeys each Christmas.
-UK consumers purchase around 6,711 tonnes of fresh turkey and 12,472 tonnes of frozen turkey.
-The amount of turkey sold uses 3,000 tonnes of packaging.
+One-third of these will be fresh, and the rest will be frozen.
+This equates to 3,000 tonnes of plastic turkey packaging.

 Other statistics on turkey consumption at Christmas (and its packaging) are as follows: